Teebusch/noah/README.md

-Use `pseudonymize()` to generate a unique pseudonyms for every unique element / row in a vectors or data frame. `pseudonymize()` accepts any number of vectors and data frames as arguments, and will pseudonomize elements row by row.
+Use `pseudonymize()` to generate a unique pseudonyms for every unique element / row in a vectors or data frame. `pseudonymize()` accepts any number of vectors and data frames as arguments, and will pseudonymize elements row by row.

 ``` r